 By Marika Sboros

 Divergent views on cancer treatment make some oncologists green around the gills.
-It’s as if specialists believe it’s their way or the highway to certain death.
+It’s as if they believe that it’s their way or the highway – to certain death.

 Yet patients still die from complications of conventional treatment.
 That’s when they aren’t complaining that treatment is worse than the disease.
 Of course, treatment can be lifesaving.
 But you have only to read Siddhartha Mukkerjee’s The Emperor of all Maladies to know how hit-and-miss orthodox medicine can be against cancer.